TAMUCGIS/TAMUC-GIS-Website-Flask/README.md

 Weather will also be included in map form, based upon the national weather service.

 From a performance aspect, we will continue to use Flask, though some parts that are python, will possibly get updated in Cython.

+We will also look into making a blog, or a chat service, that is visible for what we are doing.